opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param points: Input 2D point set, stored in ``std::vector`` or ``Mat``.

     :param hull: Output convex hull.
 It is either an integer vector of indices or vector of points.
 In the first case, the ``hull`` elements are 0-based indices of the convex hull points in the original array (since the set of convex hull points is a subset of the original point set).
-In the second case, ``hull`` elements aree the convex hull points themselves.
+In the second case, ``hull`` elements are the convex hull points themselves.

     :param storage: Output memory storage in the old API (``cvConvexHull2`` returns a sequence containing the convex hull points or their indices).